michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 1. App is storing medical documents, if the stored intake forms are downloaded from storage by a third party, the contents of the forms must not be compromised. <br>
-We can use Azure Key vault and public key encryption and store encrypted form in Azure Storage Blob storage
+We can use <b>Azure Key vault and public key encryption</b> and store encrypted form in Azure Storage Blob storage

 2. Configure Azure Disk Encryption for the VM:
 Keyvault -> Keyvault Key -> VirtualMachine -> VM encryption -> all (all means encrypt both data and operating system) `az keyvault create` then `az keyvault key create` then `az vm create` then `az vm encryption`

 3. Requirements: all API calls must be authenticated and callers to the API must not send credentials.
-Answer: Managed Identity <br>
+Answer: <b>Managed Identity</b> <br>
 Basic and Client Certificate will send credential to the API.

 4. You have an Azure user account that has access to two subscriptions.
 You need to retrieve a storage account key secret from Azure Key Vault. </br>